 About Amy Huntington

 Amy Huntington began painting in kindergarten, using the ends of her pigtails for brushes.
 She drew castles, bicycles, sleds, cats, and her siblings with the chicken pox.
 In summer she wrote poems while tucked in the branches of her favorite tree.
 After college she settled in Vermont, exhibiting her paintings in various New England galleries.
-As a new mother she fell in love with picture books, and has never looked back.
+As a new mother she fell in love with picture book illustration, and has never looked back.

 Amy lives with her husband, two (velociraptor) cats, hens, and two sheep in an old Vermont farmhouse that needs lots of care.
 Member SCBWI, Authors Guild and Picture Book Artists Association.